peppelinux/ansible-slapd-eduperson2016/README.md

  - syncprov (synrepl) with or without delta replication (delta can be enabled together with accesslog)
  - Unit test for ACL and Password Policy overlay

-You can also import users from a CSV file, globals parameters can be edited in playbook.yml.
+You can even import [example users](https://github.com/ConsortiumGARR/ansible-slapd-eduperson2016/blob/master/roles/slapd_configure/templates/entries/entries-people-extended-nosambaSID.ldif), global parameters can be edited in `playbook.yml`.
 This behaviour can be suppressed changing this in the playbook:
 ````
 import_example_users: true
 ````